What is coronary artery disease?

 Sometimes plaque in an artery can rupture.
 The body's repair system creates a blood clot to heal the wound.
 But the clot can block the artery, leading to either a heart attack or stroke.

 Early warning signs may include:

-They can also include the symptoms associated with angina:
+They can also include the symptoms that are most associated with angina:

 - A squeezing, suffocating or burning feeling in your chest that tends to start in the centre of your chest but may move to your arm, neck, back, throat or jaw.

 Women are more likely to experience non-traditional symptoms such as: